 The target was then positioned at a different angle, about 75 feet from the WIDS AP on a small hill.
-Only a few measurements were taken at this location, shown in green with crosses in Figure 2.
+Only a few measurements were taken at this location, shown in [Figure 4].
 These measurements simulate the availability of only a few signal strength samples in deployed versions of WIDS.